Saturday 7th January 2012

 The National Rivers Authority which existed between 1989 and 1996 issued licences for the abstraction of water which is now the responsibility of the Environment Agency of England and Wales.
 But the current situation affecting St Peter's Pool and the Bourne Eau is similar to that of twenty years ago and has again brought protests from townspeople who are blaming the drought conditions of last summer coupled with the continued extraction of water to supply a wider catchment area.

 Anglian Water, which is directly responsible for our water supplies, insists that it is not to blame.
 A spokesman told The Local newspaper (2nd September 2011) that they did pump water from aquifers below the town, including the Bourne Eau, but added: "The drying up of the pool is not related to our water abstraction.
 Instead, it is likely to be a natural phenomenon.
 Groundwater levels will typically be low at this time and will be lower this year due to the cold, dry winter and exceptionally dry spring.
+During the winter months, local people donít go out unless they need to.
+So, they mostly stay at home and have nothing interesting to do in their free time, but reading books, playing games, or watching movies.
+If you want to try something new this season, check over here and learn how to find a reputable and save real money casino.
+Without any doubt, the favorite season to all people who live in the region is definitely summer.
 The water we borrow from the environment comes from a mixture of rivers and boreholes.
 In Bourne, the groundwater from our boreholes is taken out of naturally occurring underground stores some 40 metres beneath the surface.
 We continually monitor all our water sources to ensure they are used in a sustainable way."

 This all sounds very plausible but Bourne has been a water bonanza from the earliest times.
 In 1894, for instance, one borehole alone was sunk to a record depth of 134 feet to supply five million gallons of water a day which was then piped for a distance of ten miles to supply the Spalding area.
 By 1969, there were 130 boreholes at various points around the town which shows how this valuable natural resource has been exploited and although most of these have now been sealed, all remaining sources are administered by Anglian Water.